groovywave/blog-with-astro/src/content/posts/FRIENDS/4-13_back-me-up_basing-this-on_pan-out.md

 <br>
 Chandler: That's <br>
 <br>not **backing me up**!
 Look, you said with the off-stage and the heat, and the onstage and the oy heat.
+Joey: Whoa-whoa, that was just a theory!<br>
+There's a lot of theories that didnYt **pan out**.
+The lone gunman.
+Communism.
+Geometry.